The ULTIMATE Fruit Salsa Guide + Infinite Variations

 Fruit salsa is easy to make at home and infinitely customizable.
 Keep scrolling down for additional details and examples, but in general I consider a fruit salsa recipe to include six components:

 1. Fruit.
-The star of the show.
 You can work with whatever fruits you love most.
-My favorites are pineapple, mango, and peaches since all three of those go so beautifully alongside some spice.
+My favorites are pineapple, mango, and peaches since all three pair beautifully with savory flavors.

 2. Onions.
 Onions add some savoriness to balance the sweet fruit.
 I usually prefer to work with red onions and to grill them first to tame their assertive flavor.